The whole truth about driver's license abroad

 Attention!
 Some organizations also offer for a certain amount of certified translation into the foreign language of your national rights.
 But this in no way is a replacement international driving permit and could only operate in certain countries.

-But the rush to escape the traffic police to international law.
-But the question still is, do you need an international driving permit.
-Confused?
-Read on and understand everything.
+But the rush to escape the traffic police to the international law, because the question is, do you need an international driver's license.

 What are rights and where to go abroad?